 Mobile development platforms and languages evolve so quickly these days that they seem to age in dog years.
 Today’s technology choice du jour may very well be tomorrow’s albatross around your development team’s neck.

-Keeping your mobile development tech stack up to date in this environment is a challenge for even the most Agile organizations and tech-savvy leaders.
+Keeping your mobile development tech stack up to date and secure in this environment is a challenge for even the most Agile organizations and tech-savvy leaders.
 It was no surprise, then, when a customer in the FinTech industry recently came to DMG looking for a recommendation on how to move their mobile efforts beyond the Xamarin platform.